Updated 2020 by Jim Brewster

 - The GDA of your choice

 To this you can add something like Bigger By The Day, MOAB and any Phosphatidic Acid product.
 From here, you can go even farther with pump enhancers, and/or you can focus more on protein synthesis and add in an EAA/BCAA.
 Who says there’s no good natural muscle builders?
+The best natural alternatives to prohormones are right here!
 Let’s get going and get some gains!

 - Ulbricht, Catherine & Rae Abrams, Tracee & Basch, Ethan & Davies-Heerema, Theresa & Foppa, Ivo & Hammerness, Paul & Rusie, Erica & Tanguay-Colucci, Shaina & Taylor, Sarah & Varghese, Minney & Weissner, Wendy & Woods, Jen.
 (2011).
 An Evidence-Based Systematic Review of Gymnema (Gymnema sylvestre R. Br.) by the Natural Standard Research Collaboration.
 Journal of dietary supplements.
 8. 311-30.
 10.3109/19390211.2011.597977.